 - 2 Tablespoons of Cashew Butter

-I’ve been meaning to test this sort of recipe for ages, Arnold spends all day with me in the kitchen so it only seemed fair to dedicate at least one recipe to him!
-It’s no secret that I’m obsessed with him, so making him homemade treats was a no brainer but the poor little guy suffers from terrible allergies and I’ve recently been experimenting loads with his diet to try and ease his itch.
-He now eats a solely salmon/tuna and sweet potato diet (and the occasional stolen jar of cashew butter) and on good days he’s totally rash free… Before you call me crazy- it’s actually a little cheaper and significantly more effective than the medicine he was taking (and none of the long term side effects).
-I’ve been looking for something else I can give him that I can just grab at the last minute and these are just the answer.
-Whether your dog is on a special diet or just in need of a yummy treat, they will absolutely love these.
+When I had Arnold, he suffered from terrible allergies and I experimented loads with his diet to try and ease his itch.
+In the end it took a salmon/tuna and sweet potato diet (and the occasional stolen jar of cashew butter) to get him rash free and before you call me crazy- it was actually a little cheaper and significantly more effective than the medicine he was taking (and none of the long term side effects).
+I wanted something else I could give him that I could just grab at the last minute and these are just the answer.
+Winston, is obsessed with nut butter so he loves these too (but doesn’t quite have the willpower to sit beside them for an updated photo!).
+Whether your dog is on a weird diet or just in need of a yummy treat, they will absolutely love these.
 Just 3 ingredients to make 1 very happy dog.

 Preheat the oven to 200’C. Prick the sweet potato with a fork a few times and then bake at 200’C for about 45 minutes until tender.
 Then turn the oven down to 180’C for baking the biscuits.